faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Fix a random seed for reproducibility
 - Start with a very simple "toy" model architecture
-- Compute a simple human-understandable baseline metrics (e.g., accuracy) on the train and validation set
+- Compute a simple human-understandable baseline metrics (e.g., accuracy, confusion matrix) on the train and validation set (use k-fold cross-validation for small datasets)
 - Verify the loss function and metrics at initialization (e.g., random predictions should yield expected loss)
 - Initialize weights properly (e.g. if you are regressing some values with mean 100, initialize the last layer bias to 100)
 - Use a small subset (as little as 2 samples) of the train set to verify that the model can overfit it (i.e., loss goes to zero)
+- Analyze and visualize model predictions at different layer stages (e.g., attention maps, embeddings, feature maps)
 - Increase the complexity of the model gradually and monitor the performance on train and validation sets
 - Visualize and analyze predictions on a fixed (unshuffled) set of samples from the validation set after every epoch
 - Check the gradients and weights statistics (e.g., make sure they are not vanishing or exploding)